SUNY Sullivan courses, whether on campus or online, apply the same standards. The only difference is the method of delivery.

 Distance Learning Process at Sullivan

-When instructors have received a recommendation to teach online by the Division Chair, the instructor will meet with the Coordinator of Instructional Design and Online Learning to complete a training program designed for online teaching.
+When instructors have received a recommendation to teach online by the Division Dean, the instructor will meet with the Coordinator of Instructional Design and Online Learning to complete a training program designed for online teaching.
 The training program is approximately four to five weeks long and the instructor will learn how to set up his/her first class.

 The training will cover: